semenko/liquid-cell-atlas/data/README.md

 # Sequencing Data

 A collection of our sequencing data.
 Raw files aren't stored on Github (internally, they're symlinked / mounted from different volumes).
-Our published data can be downloaded via ***.
+Our published data can be downloaded via [this Globus collection](https://app.globus.org/file-manager/collections/7e4e5850-6a7c-11ed-8fd2-e9cb7c15c7d2/overview).

 These directories are parsed by snakemake and the preprocessing/analytical pipelines.